-The RA is responsible for providing and/or verifying information regarding the Subscriber's/ Subject's attributes (professional attributes, organizational attributes, etc.).
-The RA verifies and completes the enrolment data.
-The RA is responsible for the accuracy of the data that will be incorporated in the certificate request submitted to the CA. The RA is responsible for the correct registration/enrolment of Subjects and for supplying the CA with the correct content for the variable fields in the certificate.
+The RA is responsible for the accuracy of the data that will be incorporated in the certificate request submitted to the CA. The RA is responsible for the correct registration/enrolment of data and for supplying the CA with the correct content for the variable fields in the certificate.